19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Ability Scores.md

 ## When to Use Ability Scores

-Ability scores are added to [Check](../../Game%20Procedures/Core%20Procedures/Check.md) (d20 rolls).
-While d20 rolls usually add your full ability score.
-Rolls made with smaller dice (d4 to d12) will often add [Half](../../Game%20Procedures/Core%20Procedures/Half.md) your ability score.
+Ability scores are added to [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) (d20 rolls).
+They are sometimes added to other rolls, and often times rolls made with smaller dice (d4 to d12) will add [Half](../../Game%20Procedures/Core%20Procedures/Half.md) your ability score.

-The GM may also call for a particular ability [Check](../../Game%20Procedures/Core%20Procedures/Check.md) in uncertain situations.
-The six ability scores are the primary way player character's are mechanically represented in the game, and increasing these (at [Level Up](../Derived%20Statistics/Level.md#Level%20Up)) is the primary way they progress.
+The six ability scores are the primary way PC's are mechanically represented in the game, and increasing these (usually at [Level Up](../Derived%20Statistics/Level.md#Level%20Up)) is the primary way they progress.